-Base Information Population Approach Table Name Asset Descript ion Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 2 Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Return of capital 2007 - 2020 Operating expenses BoP Reference: 4.1.g 2007 - 2018: Estimate due to VicHub cost allocation 2019 - 2020: Actual 2007 - 2018: EGP RCM Model 2019 - 2020: SAP Trial Balances Maintenance operating expenses were undertaken on behalf of VicHub by the EGP over the period from 2010 to 2018, inclusive.
+Base Information Population Approach Table Name Asset Descript ion Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 2 Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Return of capital 2007 - 2021 Operating expenses BoP Reference: 4.1.g 2007 - 2018: Estimate due to VicHub cost allocation 2019 - 2021: Actual 2007 - 2018: EGP RCM Model 2019 - 2021: SAP Trial Balances Maintenance operating expenses were undertaken on behalf of VicHub by the EGP over the period from 2010 to 2018, inclusive.
 The maintenance operating expenditure was estimated based on a 2018 engineering estimate which was then adjusted for inflation.
-2019 - 2020 actual Maintenance operating expenditure was sourced from the VicHub SAP trial balance.
+2019 - 2021 actual Maintenance operating expenditure was sourced from the VicHub SAP trial balance.
 No material non-cash items are included in the operating expenditure general ledger accounts reported.
 Depreciation is the key non-cash item which has been removed.
 There are no other shared costs within Jemena Group that need to be allocated to VicHub.
-Table 4.1: Recovered capital method - pipeline assets Return of capital 2004 - 2020 Net tax liabilities BoP Reference: 4.1.h Estimate 2004: Estimated using 2015 SAP Trial Balances - Revenue & Expenses: VicHub 2005-2020 SAP Trial Balances - Revenue & Expenses: VicHub The pipeline is part of a consolidated tax group and does not pay corporate tax as a stand-alone entity.
+Table 4.1: Recovered capital method - pipeline assets Return of capital 2004 - 2021 Net tax liabilities BoP Reference: 4.1.h Estimate 2004: Estimated using 2015 SAP Trial Balances - Revenue & Expenses: VicHub 2005-2021 SAP Trial Balances - Revenue & Expenses: VicHub The pipeline is part of a consolidated tax group and does not pay corporate tax as a stand-alone entity.
 Therefore the net tax liability needs to be estimated.
 Net tax liability is calculated as: (Profit/(loss) before interest, tax, depreciation and amortisation Less tax depreciation Less interest expense) Multiplied by the tax rate (i.e. 30 percent).
-Where: Profit/(loss) before interest, tax, depreciation and 'Net tax liability' is interpreted as the notional cash tax payable that would be payable if the pipeline was a stand-alone entity.
+Where: Profit/(loss) before interest, tax, depreciation and amortisation equals Revenue less Operating expense 'Net tax liability' is interpreted as the notional cash tax payable that would be payable if the pipeline was a stand-alone entity.
 When estimating each year's tax depreciation, current year net capex was assumed to be incurred mid-year and therefore only a half year of tax depreciation was incurred.
-The value of imputation

-Base Information Population Approach Table Name Asset Descript ion Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 2 Source Methodology Assumptions explained above.
-Tax Depreciation (2007-2020) sourced from the SAP Fixed Asset Tax Register.
+The value of imputation nformation Population Approach escript Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 2 Source Methodology Assumptions explained above.
+Tax Depreciation (2007-2021) sourced from the SAP Fixed Asset Tax Register.
 Tax Depreciation (2004 - 2006) was calculated as: equal to 2007 straight line depreciation expense.
-Interest Expense (2008-2020) was sourced from the tax note calculated as: SGSPAA Group interest expense divided by Pipeline total assets divided by SGSPAA Group Total Assets.
+Interest Expense (2008-2021) was sourced from the segment note calculated as: SGSPAA Group interest expense multiplied by Pipeline total assets divided by SGSPAA Group Total Assets.
 Interest Expense (2004-2007) was calculated as: Opening assets multiplied by gearing ratio multiplied by cost of debt.
 The accounting profit and loss has been reviewed to identify material non-cash items that may require adjustment for when estimating the net tax liability cash flow (E.g. Accounting depreciation expense).
 After 2007 interest costs were not allocated down to the pipeline asset level.
-A notional interest allocation has been included in the net tax liabilities calculation based on analysis of the SGSPAA statutory accounts segment note disclosure. credits to shareholders are not included in the RCM valuation.
+A notional interest allocation has been included in the net tax liabilities calculation based on analysis of the SGSPAA statutory accounts segment note disclosure.
+Interest expense was allocated to total pipelines in the segment note for 2008 to 2011, instead of the specific credits to shareholders are not included in the RCM valuation.
 The aggregate 2012 and 2013 percentage split of interest expense between EGP, VicHub and QGP is appropriate to apply to the years 2008 - 2011 when interest expense was not allocated to the specific pipelines.
-Interest expense was allocated to total pipelines in the segment note for 2008 to 2011, instead of the specific